Jon Reis, Concrete Embankment, Santa Monica Airport, 1982

 Linda Adele Goodine, Cheers, from 'Standards of Perfection', 1999

 Barbara Yoshida, Transformation - 2, from 'Conversations with a Dead Pig', 1993

 Robert Flynt, Untitled, 1997

-Rita Hammond, Untitled, from the series 'Images of a Woman', 1987
+Rita Hammond, Untitled (at kitchen counter), from the series 'Images of a Woman', 1987

 The Light Work Collection serves as an important document of Light Work’s history of support for artists and their creative process.
 In 1979, photographs informally donated to Light Work by early participants in our Artist-in-Residence Program accumulated into a small collection.
 It was at this time that Light Work began to formally ask each artist we worked with to contribute work, in an effort to establish and grow a permanent collection.
 As a result, the collection consists primarily of work made by artists who have participated in the residency, exhibitions, and Light Work Grant recipients.
 Because we encourage participation by a variety of emerging and under-represented artists in our programs, The Light Work Collection is an extensive and diverse archive that maps the trends and developments in contemporary photography.
 There are currently over 4,000 works of art in Light Work’s permanent collection.

 For more info about the collection and using this website, please click here.